devnyxie/quartz-notes/content/projects/harugo-ssg.md

 > [!warning]
 > This project is incomplete.
 I run into many issues with the synchronization of the components, project structure and especially theming.
-I will try to finish this project in the future, but for now, it is really usable.
+I will try to finish this project in the future, but for now, it is not really usable.